 This range of St John Ambulance first aid boxes and kits has been re-designed with new and improved contents.
 We offer fully compliant with the latest British standard as well as first aid boxes designed for personal or domestic use where the contents are more suited to common injuries.

-BS 8599-1:2011 was published in June 2011 and kits conforming to this standard will completely replace the current British Healthcare Trade Association HSE 1, 10, 20 and 50 person statutory first aid kits from 31st December 2011.
+BS 8599-1: 2019 was published in January 2019 and kits conforming to this standard will completely replace the current British Healthcare Trade Association HSE 1, 10, 20 and 50 person statutory first aid kits.

 The AED responder kit from St John Ambulance contains essential treatment products for use in the event of an emergency requiring use of a defibrillator.